treminaor/cod-weapons-editor/README.md

     + have Variable Zooms (3) with any weapon that has a variable zoom scope.
     + change the Statetimers for the Dive to Prone and Low Ready.
   - Fixed some naming typos.
+  - When converting to a CoD5 weaponfile or opening a Cod5 weaponfile, the Bo1 settings will be disabled and they CANNOT be enabled by the "Advanced Mode".